Ptujec/LaunchBar/Mastodon/README.md

 <img src="04.jpg" width="582"/>

-If you change permissions in an existing application you need to regenerate the token for the new permissions to take effect.
+If you change permissions in an existing application, you need to regenerate the token for the new permissions to take effect.

 ## Download